NVTS

 Was there recent insider selling at Navitas Semiconductor?

 A named insider sold approximately $1.06 million in NVTS shares roughly 21 days before Thursday's board-announcement rally, per Form 4 filings available through SEC EDGAR.
-Insider sales can reflect scheduled 10b5-1 activity and are not by themselves dispositive, but the timing drew attention against a subsequent sentiment-driven move in the stock.
+Insider sales can reflect scheduled 10b5-1 activity and are not by themselves conclusive, but the timing drew attention against a subsequent sentiment-driven move in the stock.

 Sources & filings